-Reports are due according to the reporting schedule that will be provided with your official award notification.
+Reports are due according to the reporting schedule that is part of your official award notification.
 Grantees must submit reports using the IMLS electronic grants management system, eGMS.
 In support of the agency's commitment to open government, interim and final performance reports may be made accessible on the IMLS website to engage the public in communities of practice and to inform application development and grant making strategies.